 Why does California collect information about Preschool Outcomes?

-What is the Preschool Assessment Indicator of the SPP/APR?
+What is the Indicator 7 of the SPP/APR?

-Each year the CDE, SED reports on Indicator 7, Preschool Assessment, of the SPP to OSEP.
-OSEP then determines how well the state’s programs have helped children in early childhood special education programs make progress in three key outcome areas of early learning and development.
+Each year the CDE, SED reports on Indicator 7 of the SPP to OSEP.
+OSEP then determines how well the state’s programs have helped 3, 4, and 5 year olds in early childhood special education programs make progress in three key outcome areas of early learning and development.
 The CDE, SED uses the information to determine whether local school district programs are making a positive difference for young children in California and their families.

 The three key outcome areas measured in Indicator 7 are: